Markus Gasser

 Markus Gasser (born 1967) is an Austrian literary scholar and author.

 Life

 Markus Gasser was born in Bregenz in 1967.
 After the gymnasium, he went to the University of Innsbruck for German, English and American studies.
-He attained a habilitation in 2007 with the thesis "The collapse of the platonic cave" (Die Sprengung der platonischen Höhle).
+He attained a habilitation in 2007 with the thesis "The Collapse of the Platonic cave" (Die Sprengung der platonischen Höhle).

-Markus Gasser lebt in Zürich, Schweiz, und ist österreichischer Staatsbürger.
-Er wohnt dort gemeinsam mit seiner Frau und führt ein lebendiges Autoren- und Dozentenleben in der Region.
+Markus Gasser lives in Zurich, Switzerland, and is an Austrian citizen.
+He lives there with his wife and leads a lively life as an author and lecturer in the region.